webiny/webiny-js/packages/lexical-parser/README.md

 ## About

-This package provides method for parsing lexical object to custom json structure.
+This package allows you to parse Lexical editor's JSON object to array of custom objects.

-> important note: This is not final version of the package it's only PoC, and we are not recommending to use this code
-> in production.
+As a key features of this lexical parser are the transformer methods.
+Those methods give you the control to customize the content in following three key points:

+- Customize the HTML tag by matched node
+- Customize the plain text by matched node
+- Customize the output by matched object

+These transformer methods will be covered under the `transformers` topic.

 ## Parse the lexical data